ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 YOUTUBE43 LhoLuui9gX8

-Developers need to be able to ask questions when they don't understand something.
+Developers – _people_ – need to be able to ask questions when they don't understand something.
 We need to feel free to suggest ideas or concerns, to be able to point out and admit mistakes.
 This is really necessary for development teams, and _especially_ necessary in resource-strained startups where missteps could cost the company.

 There was this one time at Artsy where I was behind schedule on a big feature, which was delaying me from starting work on [something really important](http://artsy.github.io/blog/2016/08/09/the-tech-behind-live-auction-integration/).
 I sat down with my team, and we had _just_ started reviewing the designs for all the stuff I had to finish when a designer asked "what if... we just... didn't do any of it?"
-We hadn't really considered whether the feature I was behind on was worth delaying the next project.
+We hadn't really considered whether the feature I was behind on was worth delaying the next project for.
 A designer from outside our team was comfortable challenging our assumptions.
 They were right, we dropped the delayed feature and moved directly on to what was more important.

-If we were in an environment where the designer didn't feel comfortable asking that question, we could have seriously jeopardized the success of the product.
-But instead, the product succeeded.
+TODO: Expand or reword?

+Because the designer felt comfortable asking questions, we came to a new conclusion we hadn't considered on own.

-Psychological safety is observable in teams in two ways:
+Psychological safety is observable in teams in two ways[TODO: citation needed]:

   1. Conversational turn-taking.
   2. Average emotional sensitivity.

 Conversational turn-taking is a measure of how often people in a conversation switch from talking to listening.
 One member of a team who dominates the conversation is risking the psychological safety of the entire team.
-Everyone needs to feel safe having their say, and to revisit a conversation later necessary.
+Everyone needs to feel safe having their say, and to revisit a conversation later if necessary.

 Average emotional sensitivity is a bit trickier.
 Emotional sensitivity is basically a measure of how empathetic some is to another's feelings.
 For example, how often does one colleague notice another colleague is having a difficult time?
 And when they notice, do they try to understand?
 Do they stay non-judgemental?
 And do they communicate that understanding?

 Psychological safety really ought to be expected at your workplace.
 At any workplace, really, for two reasons:

-1. It makes team members feel safer, like everyone is welcome.
+1. It makes team members feel safer: everyone is welcome.
 2. It makes business sense: teams with high levels of psychological safety consistently perform better than those without.

 _Everyone_ at your workplace should expect these things: from contributors and leadership, C-levels and the company board.